kciray8/zerolambda/README.md

 2. You will have to build every primitive from scratch (numbers, lists, pairs, recursion, addition, boolean logic etc).
 You can refer to [Church encoding](https://en.wikipedia.org/wiki/Church_encoding) for the full list of primitives and how to encode them
 3. ZeroLambda is an educational project that will help you to learn and understand any other functional programming language
 4. There is nothing hidden from you.
 You give a big lambda to the lambda machine and you have a normalized lambda back
-5. ZeroLambda is turing complete because Untyped Lambda Calculus (UTC) is turing complete.
-Moreover, the UTC is an alternative model of computation which will change the way you think
+5. ZeroLambda is turing complete because Untyped Lambda Calculus (ULC) is turing complete.
+Moreover, the ULC is an alternative model of computation which will change the way you think
 6. You can see any other functional programming language as ZeroLambda with many technical optimizations (e.g. number multiplication) and restrictions on beta reductions (e.g. if we add types)
 7. The deep secrets of functional programming will be delivered to you very fast